jbampton/tooling-docs/apache-trusted-release/data-model.md

 5. Public Signing Keys
 8. Vote Policy

-### Products
+### Product Lines

-One or more products with separate releases including the main one.
-A product may override project vote policy.
+One or more product lines with separate releases including the main one.
+A product line may override pmc vote policy.

 1. Key
-2. Project
+2. PMC
 3. Product Name
 4. Latest Version
+5. Package Managers
 8. Vote Policy
 9. CVEs
 10. Release lists: